 Ketogenic diets may very well be able to delay symptoms of neurodegenerative diseases and even reverse them completely.
 Dr. Terry Wahls, whose lecture "Minding your Mitochondria" went viral a few years ago, summarily reversed the progression of her secondary progressive multiple sclerosis, following a Paleo ketogenic diet.

-Dominic D’Agostino, a Ph.D. and associate professor at University of San Francisco, recently told Men's Fitness that a ketogenic diet also could be the key to beating cancer. “" he said.
+Dominic D’Agostino, a Ph.D. and associate professor at University of San Francisco, recently told Men's Fitness that a ketogenic diet also could be the key to beating cancer.

 No matter what your reason is for considering a ketogenic diet, you should know that getting started may be a little rough on your body.